What are SBA Loans?

 The SBA also prohibits the following industries from the program:

-There are some exceptions, such as if a business receives less than 1/3 of its income from state-approved lottery sales, it may be exempt from the gambling business rule.
+There are exceptions, such as when a business receives less than one-third of its income from state-approved lottery sales, in which case it may be exempt from the gambling business rule.
 Another exception is that a for-profit subsidiary of a nonprofit organization can still qualify.

 What are the Lender Requirements for an SBA Loan?

 Lender requirements for SBA loans are where things get tricky.
 Since the SBA doesn’t set minimums, most private lenders set their own cutoffs.
+Lenders will review your business credit history and existing debt obligations as part of the evaluation process.
 While each lender might have a different minimum, these are the factors most lenders examine when making a credit decision.
+Demonstrating the ability to repay the loan is a key factor in approval, and lenders will assess your capacity to repay based on financial documents and debt obligations.

 Credit Score

 In addition, the SBA uses the FICO® Small Business Scoring Service™ (SBSS) to analyze a company’s credit.
-The SBSS aggregates the personal credit scores of up to five business owners (each at least 20%), the business credit score of the company, and financial data provided on forms 1919 and 1920.
+The SBSS aggregates the personal credit scores of up to five business owners (each with a minimum of 20%), the business credit score of the company, and financial data provided on Forms 1919 and 1920.
 SBSS scores range from 0-300, and most businesses need a score of 155 to qualify.
+The SBSS scoring system is especially important for small loans of $350,000 or less.

 Time in Business

-Most lenders require at least two years in business, but some exceptions exist.
-For example, the SBA microloan is usually the loan most used for startups, and most lenders that offer it don’t require the same time in business.
+Most lenders require a certain operating history, typically at least two years in business, but some exceptions exist.
+For example, the SBA microloan is the most commonly used loan for startups, and most lenders offering it don’t require the same level of time in business.

 Annual Revenue

-Not every lender sets an annual revenue requirement, but it would be best to have annual revenue of at least $250k.
-Again though, the specific loan you’re applying for might have a different revenue requirement.
+Not every lender sets an annual revenue requirement; however, it is best to have an annual revenue of at least $250,000.
+Again, though, the specific loan you’re applying for might have a different revenue requirement.
+For loans greater than $500,000, lenders may require a higher debt service coverage ratio (DSCR) and more robust financial documentation to ensure the business can support larger loan amounts.

 What are the Collateral Requirements for an SBA Loan?

-Again, the SBA does not set exact collateral requirements, so each lender sets its own.
+Again, the SBA does not establish exact collateral requirements; instead, each lender sets its own.
 Although the SBA guarantees a percentage of the loan, the lender still takes a risk with the non-guaranteed portion of the loan.

 Lenders will often set collateral requirements based on that risk.
-However, the SBA stipulates that a lender cannot deny a loan request based solely on a lack of collateral if it meets all other requirements.
+However, the SBA stipulates that a lender cannot deny a loan request solely based on a lack of collateral, provided it meets all other requirements.

 Lenders will also base collateral requirements on the size of the loan.
 For example, SBA 7(a) loans, which are the most common, establish collateral as follows: